-Kendra Coulter is Professor in Management and Organizational Studies at Huron University College at Western University, Canada.
-She is also a Fellow of the Oxford Centre for Animal Ethics and a member of The Royal Society of Canada’s College of New Scholars, Artists and Scientists.
-She is recognized globally as a path-making analyst of labour involving animals and of horse work, politics, and cultures.
+Kendra Coulter is a full professor in Management and Organizational Studies and coordinator of the world’s first major in Animal Ethics and Sustainability Leadership at Huron University College at Western University, Canada.
+She is a Fellow of the Oxford Centre for Animal Ethics and a member of The Royal Society of Canada’s College of New Scholars, Artists and Scientists, the board of directors of the National Link Coalition (US), and the strategic planning and projects committee of the Canadian Violence Link Coalition.
+She is recognized globally as a path-making analyst of animals, work, and organizations, animal protection, and horse work and wellbeing.

 Read Dr. Susanna Hedenborg’s review of Animals, Work, and the Promise of Interspecies Solidarity here.